alikureishy/SDC-advanced-lane-lines/README.md

   -d          Dry run.
 Will not save anything to disk (default: false).
   ```

-Note the '-o' parameter because the parameter used here will need to be provided in the configuration settings for the 'Lane Mapper' utility above.
+Note the '-o' parameter because the parameter used here will need to be provided in the configuration settings for the 'Lane Mapper' utility below.
 Please see the 'Implementation' section below for details.

 #### Lane Mapper Utility